WDC UK Matchplay

 The WDC UK Matchplay was a professional darts tournament held from 1993 to 1996.
-It was broadcast on ITV's Yorkshire Television and sponsored by Skol lager.
-It was one of a series of events established by the World Darts Council following the acrimonious split in darts between the WDC and the British Darts Organisation in 1993, which led to the WDC's 16 players being banned from darts competitions worldwide by the BDO and a four-year legal battle.
-It is not to be confused with the PDC's World Matchplay event.
+Broadcast on ITV's Yorkshire Television and later on Sky Sports, it was one of the inaugural series of events established by the then-World Darts Council, along with the Lada UK Masters and Samson Darts Classic.
+These events, plus the WDC's World Championship and World Matchplay tournaments from 1994, became a big part of the BDO's decision to ban the WDC's 16 players from darts competitions worldwide, and began a four-year legal battle known as the split in darts.

+The event initially featured the top 15 WDC 'rebel' players, along with the winner of an open qualifier, but was later changed to feature fourteen automatic players and two qualifiers.

-The tournament's innovation was the use of a Harrows "Quadro 240" dartboard, which had an extra scoring ring halfway between the treble ring and the bullseye that was worth quadruple points.
+As with the UK Masters (which had used the equal darts format), the WDC sought to differentiate the tournament from the others on their calendar.
+To do this, they introduced the Harrows "Quadro 240" dartboard, which had an extra scoring ring halfway between the treble ring and the bullseye that was worth quadruple points.
 Thus, the maximum number of points that could be scored in a single turn was 240, and the highest possible checkout was 210.
+This was designed to provide an innovation not previously seen in televised darts, and attracted mixed reviews in the press.

 Several players, including Jocky Wilson, Phil Taylor, Shayne Burgess, Bob Anderson and Peter Evison, scored a 240 maximum in the event.
 Bob Anderson checked out a 180 outshot in the 1994 final and Phil Taylor hit an outshot of 188 in the 1996 final.
 The tournament also carried a £100,000 bonus prize for hitting a record seven-dart finish.
 No one achieved this, though John Lowe came within one dart of a nine-dart finish in the 1993 event.

+Despite being listed in at least one national newspaper as part of the WDC/PDC calendar for 1997, the event was discontinued following the 1996 iteration.